eventOneHQ/eventonehq.github.io/README.md

 # Filiosoft Labs Website

+Filiosoft Labs is Filiosoft's open source initiative!
 Visit [Filiosoft.com](https://filiosoft.com) for more information about Filiosoft.

 ### Authors and Contributors